-It’s almost Halloween, and who doesn’t love a good ghost story!
+At Halloween, who doesn’t love a good ghost story?

 We bring you some of the most weird and wonderful cabin crew ghost stories and tales from the skies…read on if you dare!

 The Story of flight 401 was one of the great ghost stories of the 1970s.

 One of the world’s newest and flashiest airliners, a Lockheed L-1011 TriStar, was making one of its first flights for Eastern Air Lines on December 29, 1972.
 It crashed in Florida’s Everglades swamp just before midnight, killing 101 of the 176 people on board.